moderateepheezy/getverba-content/docs/content-pipeline/ROLLOUT.md

 - **Concreteness markers**: ≥2 prompts must contain digits, currency, time, or weekday markers
 - **Duplicate detection**: Hard fails if exact duplicate prompts are found across workspace
 - **Provenance and review**: Generated content must have provenance metadata and review.status
+- **Meaning-safety gates**: Approved generated packs must have non-empty `gloss_en` and `intent` for all prompts

 See [QUALITY_GATES.md](./QUALITY_GATES.md) for detailed rules and how to fix failing packs.

+**Meaning-Safety**: Before promoting approved generated content, ensure all prompts have complete `gloss_en` and `intent` fields.
+The approval gate will block promotion if these are missing.

 **Validation runs automatically**:
 - During `npm run content:validate`